khayargoli/random-team-generator/README.md

 Random Team Generator (Frontend)
 A frontend application built with React, Vite, and Tailwind CSS.
 This project allows users to generate random teams based on a list of participants.

-# React + Vite + Tailwind CSS Project

-This repository contains the front-end code for [Your Project Name/Description].
-It's built using React, Vite for fast development, and Tailwind CSS for utility-first styling.

 ## Technologies Used

 * **React:** JavaScript library for building user interfaces.